sidewalklabs/mobility-sim/README.md

 # Mobility Simulation

-Here lies the code behind our street design simulation [blog post](https://medium.com/sidewalk-talk/https-medium-com-sidewalk-talk-street-sim-33da7e1a8ffb) (Sept 2019).
+This repo contains the code behind our street design simulation [blog post](https://medium.com/sidewalk-talk/https-medium-com-sidewalk-talk-street-sim-33da7e1a8ffb) (Sept 2019).

 The XML files in `bau-inputs/` and `proposed-inputs/` are manually configured.
-They specify the geometry of the nodes, edges, routes (in which we parameterize vehicle types), and street types of our network.
+These files specify the geometry of the nodes, edges, routes (in which we parameterize vehicle types), and street types of our network.
 Running commands such as the following:

 `netconvert -c bau.netccfg`

 `netconvert -c proposed.netccfg`

 will generate the "network files" `bau.net.xml` and `proposed.net.xml`.
 It is not recommended to manually edit these network files; any change to the network should be made through its input files and the commands above should be re-run to produce a new network file.

 Running `sumo-gui -c proposed.sumocfg` or `sumo-gui -c bau.sumocfg` should open up and start the simulation in the SUMO GUI.
-However, this code base generates trips programmatically via TraCi, so we instead call:
+However, since this repo generates trips programmatically via TraCi, we need to instead call:

 `python3 generateTrips.py proposed` or

 `python3 generateTrips.py bau`

-to launch the GUI and simulation.
-See generateTrips.py for more details on how the simulation is run (in particular, how self.spawnrate can be used to effectively increase/decrease trip demand).
+to launch the GUI and spawn vehicles/pedestrians in simulation.
+See generateTrips.py for more details on how the simulation is run (in particular, how `self.spawnrate` can be used to effectively increase/decrease trip demand).

 Finally, some metrics (e.g. mean/std for wait times by vehicle type, etc.) can be collected by running